Aishwarya55/zendesk-coding-challenge/README.md

  1. Git clone [zendesk-coding-challenge](https://github.com/Aishwarya55/zendesk-coding-challenge.git) or download zip
  2. Run the App by typing `docker-compose up dev`.
 This runs the application in the development mode and the application can directly be accessed by navigating to `http://localhost:3000` in your web browser.

- # About the application and Usage
+ # About the application and usage
  ## Project Structure
  The entire application is structured as separate components and the state management is achieved using Redux while the UI or the View of the application is achieved using React.

-The main code of the application is present within the `src` folder.
+The main code of the application is present within the `src` directory.
 The project is structured as shown below

  ```